AI Email Writing Guide: Write Better Emails in Half the Time

 Before you hit send:

-• Facts: Did you verify any claims, dates, prices, or commitments?
+- Facts: Did you verify any claims, dates, prices, or commitments?
+(AI can hallucinate — always check)

 Mistakes I Keep Seeing

 Treating AI output as finished.
 Even strong models produce generic or inappropriate content.
-Always review.
+Always review before sending.

 Giving too little context.
 “Write an email” gets you a generic email.
-Give it the real situation.
+Give the real situation.
+The more specific you are about who, what, why, and when — the better the output.

-Also: using the same tone for everyone.
+Using the same tone for everyone.
 Your email to a colleague shouldn’t sound like your email to a CEO.
-AI can help you adjust, but you need to know what adjustment is needed.
+AI can help you adjust tone, but you need to know what adjustment is needed.

 Real Examples Worth Learning From

-Sales follow-up: Safe path — provide prospect’s name, previous email topic, your product value prop, goal of follow-up, AI drafts, you personalize and verify facts, send.
+Sales follow-up: Effective path — provide prospect’s name, previous email topic, your product value prop, goal of follow-up → AI drafts → you personalize and verify facts → send.
 Dangerous path — generic AI sales template sent to everyone without customization.
+You can tell the difference, and so can prospects.

-Customer support response: Safe path — AI drafts response based on knowledge base, human reviews for accuracy, human sends with personal touches.
-Dangerous path — AI auto-responds with promises or solutions without review.
+Customer support response: Effective path — AI drafts response based on knowledge base → human reviews for accuracy → human sends with personal touches.
+Dangerous path — AI auto-responds with promises or solutions without human review.
+Customer relationships break when you let AI make commitments you can’t keep.

-Manager update email: Safe path — AI helps structure bullet points, you provide the data and narrative, you review and send.
+Manager update email: Effective path — AI helps structure bullet points → you provide the data and narrative → you review and send.
 Dangerous path — AI invents project status updates without your input.
+Never let AI fabricate facts about work you didn’t do.

-Job application: Safe path — AI helps with structure and tone, you personalize with specific achievements, you verify all claims, send.
-Dangerous path — AI-generate entire application without your actual experience.
+Job application: Effective path — AI helps with structure and tone → you personalize with specific achievements → you verify all claims → send.
+Dangerous path — AI generates entire application without your actual experience.
+You will be held accountable for everything in that email.

 A 30-Day Email Improvement Plan That Doesn’t Overwhelm